PTG-Kitware/angel_system/README.md

 11) After deployment completes, open the Windows menu in the Hololens and select All Apps, and then click on the Hello_World application.

 ## Running application without a development environment
-See unity/README.md for instructions on creating an application package and installing it via the HoloLens 2 device portal.
+See [Unity README.md](unity/README.md) for instructions on creating an application package and installing it via the HoloLens 2 device portal.

 ## Misc. notes